Generate MCP servers from OpenAPI documents

 scopes (optional)

 Scopes are a way to tag tools so that users can choose which set of tools they want to mount when the MCP server starts.
-For example, tagging relevant operations with a read scope will allow users to start a server in a read-only mode.
-This adds a level of safety which prevents a client from accidentally modifying or deleting data while exploring.
+For example, tagging relevant operations with a read scope will allow users to start a server in read-only mode.
+This adds a level of safety that prevents a client from accidentally modifying or deleting data while exploring.

 description (optional)